 Older, wiser, but not always healthier

-Happy Vyayama (vee-uh-YAH-ma) to the rescue!
-The needs and goals of older folks are different from those in early adulthood.
-We need to build and maintain energy rather than expend it in strenuous activity.
-We need to maintain bone strength and functional flexibility, not hold headstand for 10 minutes.
-We need to keep our brains in shape and our joints free and open to continue living life to the fullest and keep on growing.
-And very often we tend to spend more time in meditation.
-For those who want a more serene practice there is Happy Vyayama.
-Performed to classical music or the equivalent from Indian or world music, Happy Vyayama is a deeply absorbing, deeply moving way to keep fit.
+The needs and goals of older folks differ from those in early or even middle adulthood.
+Older folks need to build and maintain energy rather than expend it in strenuous activity.
+They need to maintain bone strength and functional mobility, not max out increasingly fragile muscles and ligaments.
+And they need to keep their brains in shape and their joints open to continue enjoying everyday activities pain and worry free.
+Happy Vyayama (vee-uh-YAH-ma) is for those who want or need a more serene yet effective movement practice.
+Performed to classical music or the equivalent from Indian or world music, Happy Vyayama is a deeply absorbing and energizing way to keep fit.

 What is Happy Vyayama?

 In Sanskrit, Vyayama means "exercise that gives energy and strength."
-Happy Vyayama is a continuous, breath-infused whole-body system of movement that develops functional mobility, energy, balance, peace of mind, brainpower and yes, happiness.
-Happiness that springs from getting more vitality in your body through rhythmic breathing.
-We focus specifically on opening, lubricating, and heating the joints, on maintaining the ability to move gracefully in any direction, including reaching, twisting, squatting, bending over, standing up and sitting down.
-And we focus heavily on developing a strong sense of balance, both physically and mentally.
+Happy Vyayama is a continuous, breath-infused whole-body system of movement that develops functional mobility, lightness of body, balance, and energized awareness.
+Using rhythmic breathing throughout, we focus specifically on opening and heating the joints, removing tension and releasing energy.
+We focus on maintaining the ability to move gracefully in any direction, including reaching, twisting, squatting, bending over, standing up and sitting down.
+And we focus on developing a strong sense of balance, both physically and mentally.

 Just what the doctor should have ordered

-Happy Vyayama, particularly when combined with Ayurvedic dietary recommendations and herbs that reduce inflammation in the body and certain rejuvenative meditation practices such as Yoga Nidra, provides a complete self-care framework that means you can avoid many if not all of the common ailments that afflict so many in late adulthood.
-The creation of a gentle internal heat while stimulating the metabolism and opening the joints provides many benefits:
+Happy Vyayama, particularly when combined with Ayurvedic dietary recommendations and herbs that reduce inflammation in the body and certain rejuvenative meditation practices such as Yoga Nidra, provides a complete self-care framework.
+With this framework, you can avoid many if not all of the common ailments that afflict so many in late adulthood.
+Happy Vyayama can help with:

 - Prevention or abatement of arthritic conditions

-Happy Vyayama sessions include movements that elevate the metabolism and keep it there for a period of time.
-While not a sweaty aerobic practice, we build heat in the body and practitioners may break a light sweat.
-Combined with long exhales that happen throughout the practice, the controlled yet fluid movements combined with holding certain poses calmly exercise the body in a way strengthens and protects the tissues or joints in a way that more vigorous activities such as jogging do not.
+Happy Vyayama sessions include movements and breathing patterns that elevate the metabolism and keep it there for a period of time.
+While not a sweaty aerobic practice, ujjai breathing builds heat in the body and practitioners may break a light sweat.
+The controlled yet fluid movements combined with holding certain positions calmly exercise the body in a way that strengthens and protects the tissues and joints.

-The deep breathing practiced in Happy Vyayama expands lung capacity and enables you to get more oxygen circulating in the body in general and the brain in particular.
-Coordinating the breath with the movements requires a great deal of concentration and coordination, also stimulating brain activity.
-We also move and flex the fingers and wrists throughout the practice, which directly stimulates the frontal cortex of the brain and helps maintain mental alacrity.
+Happy Vyayama movements expand lung capacity and teach you to regulate your breath patterns intelligently.
+In many ways breath regulation is more effective than stretching in changing unwanted states in the body and mind.
+And moving from the breath requires a very great deal of concentration and coordination, also stimulating brain activity.
+Attention paid to the fingers and wrists throughout the practice directly stimulates the frontal cortex of the brain and helps maintain mental alacrity.

 Are there any age restrictions?

+None at all.
 Anyone of any age or physical ability can do Vyayam, but Happy Vyayama is intended for those in Late Adulthood.
 Even those recovering from minor injuries or with physical limitations can benefit greatly from the practice of Happy Vyayama.
+Depending on your current physical and mental condition and willingness to practice, learning Happy Vyayam can take anywhere from 2 - 6 months.

 photo credit: http://linsenschuss.deviantart.com/art/Blowball-blow-210382495